-This $42 Teddy Coat From Amazon Looks Just Like Mabel Mora's in Only Murders in the Building - E!
+This $49 Oversized Sherpa Teddy Coat Has 5,000+ Five-Star Reviews on Amazon - E!
 Online

 This chic knee-length teddy coat comes in 10 colors including army green, black, pink, navy, caramel and dark camel.
 The coat is lined and made of cotton and polyester.
 It also features a lapel and open front.
 Sizes range from S to XXXL.
 Numerous Amazon reviewers say it's super soft, warm, fits true to size and looks just like the pictures.

-If you're still wondering whether or not you should snag this for yourself, check out the following reviews.
+If you're still wondering whether or not you should get this for yourself, check out the following reviews.

 "GUYS omg this jacket is definitely a hidden gem.
 It's so soft and makes you look so sophisticated!
 I wore this in 50 degree weather and it kept me warm!
 This is definitely one of those ‘blanket—but make it fashion pieces.
 I love it so much."